Bickerstaff brainstem encephalitis: Treatment

 Most patients reported in the literature have been given treatments suitable for autoimmune neurological diseases, such as, plasmapheresis and/or intravenous immunoglobulin, and most have made a good recovery.
 The condition is too rare for controlled trials to have been undertaken.

+History

+The first cases of bickerstaff brainstem encephalitis were reported in 1951 by Cloake and Bickerstaff under the name "Mesencephalitis and rhombencephalitis".
+Edwin Bickerstaff named the disease "brainstem encephalitis" in 1957.
+The disorder has been known as Bickerstaff's brainstem encephalitis ever since 1978 when Edwin Bickerstaff wrote a review in the Handbook of Clinical Neurology under the name "Brain stem encephalitis (Bickerstaff's encephalitis)".